 This camera uses Sony's IMX071 CMOS sensor and has a resolution of 16 Megapixels (4944 x 3284).
 Unlike a DSLR camera, it has a two-stage thermoelectric cooling system that

-allows deep cooling (-40° C below ambient air temperature).
+allows deep cooling for noise reduction and greater sensitivity.
 We use Sequence Generator Pro

 About Leonard James Ashby

 Mr. Ashby was born on December 1, 1891 in Oldham, Lancashire, England and later moved to Southsea, Portsmouth.
 In his youth he apprenticed himself to a textile mill

 operator, and from 1903 to 1913 he studied nights and in his free time at the Oldham